wind turbines

 Information from Partners in 2023-24 demonstrates that: the Farming in Protected Landscapes programme funded audits for 10 farmers from the Kentmere Farmer Group, undertaken by Helen Dent of Kite Consulting; 10 farmers used the Carbon Toolkit from the Our Upland Commons project, and the Farmer Network told us of a further 2 farms in the Lake District that had undertaken a carbon audit with funding from Eden District Council.

-It is expected that these numbers will only continue to rise in future years given the increasing focus on climate change and action.
+At present this represents a very small percentage of farm business in the park, but It is expected that these numbers will only continue to rise in future years given the increasing focus on climate change and action.

 Infographic showing number of farmers who have undertaken farm carbon business audits in 2023-24